-With Artificial Intelligence (AI) we are on the verge of a huge shift towards smarter and more autonomous computing devices – from cameras to cars, drones and robots.
+With Artificial Intelligence (AI), we are on the verge of a huge shift toward smarter and more autonomous computing devices – from cameras to cars, drones and robots.

-Our solutions for Artificial Intelligence already cover everything from smart sensors through to fully unmanned cars, and we are developing tomorrow’s technologies for even more complex intelligences.
+Our solutions for AI already cover everything from smart sensors to fully unmanned cars, and we are developing tomorrow’s technologies for even more complex applications.

-We at MIPS exist to enable our customers to create amazing products using the compute, acceleration and connectivity technologies fundamental to applying their algorithms and domain expertise.
+We enable our customers to create amazing products using the compute, acceleration and connectivity technologies fundamental to applying their algorithms and domain expertise.

-We are seeing the emergence of entirely new safety-critical systems designed with intelligence built in.
+We are seeing the emergence of intelligent safety-critical systems.
 From autonomous cars to industrial IoT to robotics and beyond, these systems need CPUs designed with a combination of high performance and compliance to functional safety standards.
 If you’re looking at CPU IP for these applications, your options are limited – most embedded functional safety CPUs today have limited performance.

 The new MIPS I6500-F is a highly scalable 64-bit MIPS multiprocessing solution that has been stringently assessed and validated to meet functional safety (FuSa) compliance for ISO 26262 and IEC 61508 standards.
 This makes it ideal for handling the compute-intensive tasks in emerging safety-critical systems.